sean-parent/sean-parent.github.io/presentations/2024-03-07-local-reasoning/2024-03-07-local-reasoning.md

 ## Introduction

-_Local reasoning_ is the ability to look at a defined unit of code, understand it, and verify its correctness without understanding all the contexts in which it is used.
+_Local Reasoning_ is the ability to reason about a defined unit of code and verify its correctness without understanding all the contexts in which it is used or the implementations upon which it relies.

 There are two units of code we will discuss: